 Entrepreneur.com describes several key elements involved in developing your brand.
 The core element, according to them, is your logo, which should be found on your website, promotional materials, packaging, etc. From there, they suggest that brand strategy should be your focus, ensuring that your communication and distribution channels need to deliver your consistent, strategic message to your target market.
 By leveraging a strong brand you can increase sales and pricing, improving your profitability.

 But before you get there, you have to figure out what defines your brand.
-In that previously mentioned Entrepreneur.com article, they suggest asking yourself these questions:
+In the previously mentioned Entrepreneur.com article, they suggest asking yourself these questions:

 • What is your company’s mission?